 Fun fact: Zelda — who pursued Dobie as ardently as Dobie pursued all other females — once convinced a girl named Phyllis to break it off with Dobie by warning her that her married name would be “Phyllis Gillis.”

 Many of the secondary and single-episode characters had unusual names as well.
 Here are some examples:

 Do you like any of the above Dobie Gillis names?
 How about the name “Dobie” itself?

 Kearney, Mary C. “Teenagers and Television in the United States.”
 Museum of Broadcast Communications Encyclopedia of Television, ed. by Horace Newcomb, 2nd ed., New York: Routledge, 2013, pp. 2276-2281.

 Sterritt, David.
 Mad to be Saved: The Beats, the ’50s, and Film.
 Carbondale, IL: Southern Illinois University Press, 1998.

 Looking for a surname-inspired baby name with a connection to Catholicism?

 Here are more than 200 options, most of which come from Catholic Englishmen martyred during the 16th and 17th centuries.

-realistic baby names as possible, I interpreted “surname” and “saint” liberally in some cases.
+Because the goal was to include as many realistic baby names as possible, I interpreted “surname” and “saint” liberally in some cases.
 Xavier is not technically a surname, for instance, and many of the folks below are not yet full-fledged saints.

 The hyperlinked names will take you to popularity graphs.